pachyderm/pachyderm/doc/reference/pipeline_spec.md

 `input.atom.empty_files` controls how files are exposed to jobs.
 If true, it will cause files from this atom to be presented as empty files.
 This is useful in shuffle pipelines where you want to read the names of files and reorganize them using symlinks.

+#### PFS Input

+**Note:** PFS inputs are only available in versions of Pachyderm 1.8.1+.

+PFS inputs are the new name for atom inputs, documented above.
+The configuration is the same, but all instances of `atom` should be changed to `pfs`.

 #### Union Input